webosose/website/content/en/samples/posts/2024-12-03-stand-by-app-webos.md

 ## Hardware Requirements

-To implement this project, a client device and a host pc are required.
+To implement this project, a client device and a server pc are required.

 ### Client Device